ABOUT THE ARTIST

-Born in New Caledonia, Magali Feuga is a French artist based on Australia’s Sunshine Coast since 2018, Revolving around the human form, her figurative practice explores themes such as human emotions, cultural diversity, symbolism and connection.
+Born in New Caledonia and based on Australia’s Sunshine Coast since 2018, Magali Feuga is a French artist whose figurative work revolves around the human form.
+Through painting and sculpture, she explores themes of emotion, cultural diversity, identity, and connection.

 EXHIBITIONS